Two new songs created by Surrey School District students! Music videos will be released very soon!

 We hope to continue this project next year to include lessons related to Visual Arts, Dance and Drama.

-Understanding protocols and appropriate in Arts - a great video developed by the Ontario Arts Counsil
+- Understanding protocols and appropriate in Arts - a great video developed by the Ontario Arts Counsel

 This site has been archived but it has lots of good information about the history of pow wows.
 It describes the types of dances and contains details about they lyrics and pitch of pow wow songs.

 - Teachers, check out ArtStarts for ideas, field trip possibilities and grants! http://artstarts.com/home

 - Fish in The Floodlights (Salmonoids in the classroom resource guiding with several awesome readers theatre scripts)